itaylor/redux-socket.io/readme.md

 You do this by providing a `function (action, emit, next, dispatch)` as the `execute` property of the third parameter of `createSocketIoMiddleware`

 ### Example execute functions: ###
-This is equivalent to the default execute function, so this is what will happen if you don't override it with the
+This is equivalent to the default execute function, so this is what will happen if you don't override it.
 ```
 import createSocketIoMiddleware from 'redux-socket.io';
 function defaultExecute(action, emit, next, dispatch) {